Constant Weighted Maximin Share Approximations for Chores: Definitions and Technical Overview

 \end{example}

-It is widely known that to approximate WMMS, it suffices to focus on the case when all agents agree on the same ordering of the items according to their values.
+It is widely known that, for additive valuations, to approximate WMMS, it suffices to focus on the case when all agents agree on the same ordering of the items according to their values.
 Formally, an instance is called {\em identical ordering} (IDO) if $v_i(e_1) \ge v_i(e_2)\ge \cdots\ge v_i(e_m)$ for all agents $a_i \in \cN$.
-It is proven in, for example \cite{DBLP:journals/aamas/BouveretL16,DBLP:journals/teco/BarmanK20}, that if we can compute an $\alpha$-WMMS allocation for all IDO instances, then we can compute an $\alpha$-WMMS allocation for all instances that may not be IDO.
+It is proved, for example, in \cite{DBLP:journals/aamas/BouveretL16,DBLP:journals/teco/BarmanK20}, that if we can compute an $\alpha$-WMMS allocation for all IDO instances, then we can compute an $\alpha$-WMMS allocation for all instances that may not be IDO.
 Therefore, throughout this paper, we only consider IDO instances.